Peter-Juhasz/AzureArchiver/readme.md

 	- Nikon Electric Format (.NEF)
 	- Canon Raw Version 2 (.CR2)

+A single file is uploaded at a time.

 ## Development

 Requirements:
  - Visual Studio 2019 Preview
  - .NET Core SDK 2.2

+## Troubleshooting

+ - Make sure you have a valid key for your Storage Account.
+You can try it in another tool like Storage Explorer.
+ - Make sure your Storage Account is accessible from your network.
+You can check this on the Firewall tab of your Storage Account.
+ - If you want to archive blobs, make sure your Storage Account is the new kind (GPv2 or Blob), so it supports blob level tiers.
+ - Make sure you (and this application) have at least Read permission to the folder you want to upload.
+   - If you want to delete the files as well, make sure you have Delete permission.
+   - Also, that the files are not in use anywhere else.